LED Lighting for Healthcare Facilities

 Hospitals have many specialized areas, as well as multi-use areas, that have differing lighting needs.
 Glare and flicker in patient rooms can interfere with diagnosis, treatment and the healing process, and is unacceptable in operating rooms and where imaging equipment is being used.
 Control of lighting in healthcare facilities is paramount to assure a good visual field for treatment while reducing fatigue for care givers.

 Many hospital lights are on 24 hours per day and are maintenance intensive while generating significant heat load for air conditioning systems.
-Our Healthcare LED lighting uses up to 85% less electricity than traditional lighting, generates practically no heat, and virtually eliminates lighting maintenance for 100,000 hours or more.
-As such, the payback period for hospital LED lighting on 24 hours per day is less than one year, and ten year savings across the facility reaches into the millions of dollars.
+Our Healthcare LED lighting uses up to 65% less electricity than traditional lighting, generates practically no heat, and virtually eliminates lighting maintenance for 100,000 hours or more.
+As such, the payback period for hospital LED lighting on 24 hours per day may be less than one year, and ten year savings across the facility reaches into the millions of dollars.

 Quotations referenced below are among many that have identified the need for Kelvin temperature (Correlated Color Temperature) adjustable low glare lighting for healthcare facilities: